-Graduate and ADN-BSN Assistant Director, Associate Professor, PI Wellness WORKs!, RN, FNP, PhD, Appointed: August, 2006
+Graduate and RN-BSN Assistant Director, Professor, PI Wellness WORKs!, RN, FNP, PhD, Appointed: August, 2006

 - 2006 PhD, Physiological Nursing